Provided by Google Translate

 3. Address Microplastics

 Addressing microplastics should also be a priority as it is the most pervasive, mobile and easily distributed type of plastic pollution.
-We need to prioritize both elimination of primary microplastics (plastics intentionally produced at a small size fraction, such as cosmetic beads and glitter) and put in place policies to address known sources of secondary microplastics (those microplastics that are a result of degradation or shredding of larger plastic items such as synthetic fibers, fragments, tire wear particles and paint flakes).
+We need to prioritize both elimination of primary microplastics (plastics intentionally produced at a small size fraction, such as cosmetic beads and glitter) and put in place policies to address known sources of secondary microplastics (those microplastics that are a result of fragmenting or shredding of larger plastic items such as synthetic fibers, hard fragments, tire wear particles and paint flakes).

 4. Design for Circularity

-It is important that we ensure plastic products that are deemed necessary are designed to be circular, which means they are intended to be reused (ideally hundreds of times) or recycled.
+It is important that we ensure plastic products that are deemed necessary are designed to be circular, which means they are intended to be reused (ideally hundreds of times) or effectively recycled.
 Ocean Conservancy data shows that nearly 70% of plastics collected every year in the International Coastal Cleanup® are not recyclable.
 Upstream design is critical to facilitate collection, sorting and reuse.
 The current chemical or advanced recycling technologies are not a circular approach to plastics recycling because they do not transform plastics back into plastics (but into fuel) and create additional environmental and social harms.

 Crab inside of a piece of plastic